ocharles/blog/posts/2012-07-10-nes-does-it-better-1.md

 ---
-title: NES Does It Better: Introducing the New Edit System
+title: "NES Does It Better: Introducing the New Edit System"
 ---

 This article is the first in a series of articles discussing NES, the New Edit